xyjiang970/xyjiang970.github.io/resume/resume.md

 _Junior Project Associate_

-• Advised on technical audits of client sites, improving average page speed of each site by at least 10%.
+• Advised on technical audits of client sites, improved average page speed of each site by at least 10%.

-• Assisted with building page speed measurement tool in Google Sheets, tracking Google Core Web Vitals automatically.
+• Assisted with building page speed measurement tool in Google Sheets, tracked Google Core Web Vitals automatically.

-• Set up Google Data Studio dashboards with Account Managers, decreasing time spent on monthly reports to clients.
+• Set up Google Data Studio dashboards with Account Managers, decreased time spent on monthly reports to clients.

 • Responsible for data collection from Google Search Console and Google Analytics in preparation for strategy meetings.

-• Performed keyword research and analysis, improving client site content and Domain Authority.

 <br>
 <p align="center">. . . . . . . . . . . . . . . . </p>